bigcracher/Mohamed-Ali-Zinelabidine/README.md

-# Python Script returning google dorks successful on URLs
+# Python Script returning google dorks successful on Websites
-I made a small Python Script that allows you to access these files uploaded , send requests to a specified URL link and identify the google dorks that work on the URL .
+I made a small Python Script that allows you to access these files uploaded , send requests to a specified URL link and identify the google dorks that work on the website .

 If it's successful , the program returns the URL+Google Dork